-With the U.S. continuing to narrow its doors on lawful immigration, U.S. companies will be forced to work harder and smarter to attract and retain the talent they need to remain competitive globally, and international professionals will face further roadblocks to doing business in America.
-As the expansion of global information-sharing amongst law enforcement and visa agencies purports to enhance security, it also leads to unnecessary and difficult immigration complications based on unfounded allegations or incorrect derogatory information.
-Having a strategic plan to address these issues, both on a personal and professional level, is critical to any company, family, or individual who plans to travel or do business internationally.
+With an ever-growing competitive global market, U.S. companies must work harder and smarter to attract and retain the best talent and international professionals.
+As the expansion of global information-sharing amongst law enforcement and visa agencies purports to enhance security, it also leads to difficult immigration complications based on unfounded allegations or incorrect derogatory information.
+Having a strategic plan to address these issues, both on a personal and professional level, is critical to any company, family, or individual who plans to travel or do business in the United States or internationally.

 Bloomberg Law | September 04, 2019